VidyaSource/web-design-101/README.md

 ##Description

-These are the files that accompany our video tutorial [Web Design 101](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on the relationship among HTML, CSS, and JavaScript.
+These are the files that accompany the Vidya video tutorial [Web Design 101](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on the relationship among HTML, CSS, and JavaScript.